What Are Sprains and Strains?

 ● Orthopedic testing

-Our chiropractor will begin the spinal injury diagnosis by inspecting and palpating the head and neck for signs of trauma.
-We look for a normal level of consciousness and alertness, physical strength in both arms and legs and the ability to sense the touching of the skin in different parts of the body.
+Our chiropractic physician will begin the whiplash, spinal injury, back sprain and strain diagnosis by inspecting and palpating the head and neck and or back for signs of trauma.
+We look for a normal level of consciousness and alertness, physical strength and range or motion of the spine and in both arms and legs and the ability to sense the touching of the skin in different parts of the body.
 Finally, we look for other painful injuries elsewhere on the body.

 The patient should tell the doctor if they feel numbness, or tingling in any of the extremities, or any other abnormal feelings during any of the aforementioned maneuvers.
-Usually we order X-rays of the neck to make sure there are no fractures or signs of other serious injury.
-Generally whiplash syndrome or cervical sprain and strain injury may not be seen on routine X-ray studies but if the X-rays reveal a loss of the normally anticipated cervical lordosis or a loss of cervical convergence then cervical muscle spasms or potential instability is implied.
-If the initial X-rays are normal, then flexion-extension X-rays may be obtained once the acute symptoms have subsided to reveal any ligamentous instability.
+Usually we order X-rays of the neck and or back or extremities to make sure there are no fractures or signs of other serious injury.
+Generally whiplash syndrome or cervical and back sprain and strain injury may not be seen on routine X-ray studies but if the X-rays reveal a loss of the normally anticipated cervical lordosis or a loss of cervical convergence then cervical muscle spasms or potential instability is implied.
+If the initial X-rays are normal, then flexion-extension X-rays may be obtained once the acute symptoms have subsided to reveal any ligamentous instability and this is especially important if the symptoms do not subside within a reasonable or expected time.
 When the X-rays appear abnormal, further imaging with a CT scan (to find fractures) or MRI (to find spinal cord injury, nerve injury, disc herniation, ligamentous disruption and hematoma) may be ordered.

 How Back Injury Treatment Works in Our Santa Fe Office

-Severe neck injuries associated with bone or spinal cord damage may require surgical intervention.
+Severe neck or back injuries associated with bone or spinal cord damage may require surgical intervention.

 Treatment for sprain and strain injuries to the muscles, ligaments and tendons may include:

-● Pain medications (over-the-counter or prescription and in severe cases Narcotic pain medication may be necessary)
+● Pain medications (over-the-counter or prescription which we can provide) and in severe cases Narcotic pain medication may be necessary.

 ● Nonsteroidal anti-inflammatory medications (NSAIDs)